IngridOrnum/portfolio-1/README.md

 * Notion: I used Notion, a web application for taking notes.

 #### Challenges and learning points
 I had some difficulty deciding on design.
-I had many ideas regarding the design, but was split between a minimalistic og a more maximalistic design.
+I had many ideas regarding the design, but was split between a minimalistic or a more maximalistic design.
 I ended up with a design with more colours and childlike design with the target audience in mind, which were children.

 I also had some trouble with the work process related to branches in SourceTree, because I by mistake merged some of the branches before being completely done with the issue.
 This resulted in what can look like a messy workflow.
 As a result of this I learned that I must make even more detailed issues on the GitHub board for each page.

 This project was the first time I tried JavaScript.
 It was not mandatory to use JS in this assignment, however I wanted to challenge myself and test it on a few elements on the page.

-### Buildt With
+### Built With
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white) ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white) ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)

 ### Licence